Providing Quality dance in Greenville, SC

 The Greenville Ballet School’s experienced, professional faculty offers instruction and performance opportunities in Classical Ballet, Pointe, and Modern Dance.
 See what our students can do.
 We offer a quality experience in a quality environment.
 Andrew and Merry Kuharsky are Greenville’s best and most experienced ballet teachers.
 We have four spacious studios with sprung wood floors for safety and a curriculum where students safely learn the proper techniques at each age.
 Studies have shown that dance training enhances children’s academic achievement as well as helping keep them physically fit, graceful, and confident.

 REBECCA LEEREBECCA LEE (Director) – Rebecca Lee is a native of Greenville, where she received her dance training with the Greenville Ballet, the Greenville County Schools’ Fine Arts Center, and the South Carolina Governor’s School for the Arts.
 She received her B.F.A. in Dance, Performance, and Choreography from Columbia College and her M.F.A in Dance, Performance, and Choreography from Florida State University.
 She has been a company member with Dance Repertory Theatre in Tallahassee, FL, and a guest artist with Wildwood Ballet and the Power Company in Columbia, SC.
 She has also danced with Christian von Howard in the Von Howard Project and with the Garage Girls a Go-Go in New York City.
 She has taught for FSU Summer Dance Intensive, FSU non-major dance classes, Tallahassee Ballet, Foothills Conservatory, Pas de Vie Ballet Company, Ballet Spartanburg, and Broadway South.
 She has also choreographed for Converse College, Columbia College, Clemson University, Ballet Spartanburg, Tallahassee Ballet and the Fine Arts Center.
 She has taught dance in the Greenville County Schools and at the after-school A.R.M.E.S. program at the Greenville County Schools’ Fine Arts Center.
-She currently teaches at Anderson University, and South Carolina Govenor’s School for the Arts and Humanities.
+She currently teaches at Anderson University, and South Carolina Governor’s School for the Arts and Humanities.
 She just recently trained with Central Pennsylvania Youth Ballet teacher training program.

 Angie Schuler